 These actions are grouped together as they all include support personnel that assist in meeting the needs of our students.
-Action 6 includes a full-time behaviorist and three consultants that provides consultation and training to District staff relating to improving behaviors of students with behavioral and emotional challenges many times as a result of trauma due to poverty, homelessness, or foster situations.
+Action 6 includes a full-time behaviorist and three consultants that provide training to District staff related to behavioral and emotional challenges, which may result in challenges linked to trauma due to poverty, homelessness, or foster situations.
 The behaviorists assist teachers with developing classroom management strategies that lead to improved positive classroom culture, which extends to the overall culture and community of the school site.
 Students work with the team of behaviorists to gain strategies to develop appropriate and positive emotional responses to situations.
 Additionally, the behaviorists provide support to parents in developing parenting strategies in order to reduce conflict.
-Although, the number of students impacted by these services fluctuates throughout the year, data shows that the team is working with approximately... students.
 The work of the team of behaviorists is highly effective and will continue in the 2024-2025 school year.